Full name Jason Jonathan Roy

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-The swaggering strokeplay of Jason Roy became a central feature of England's limited-overs cricket after their miserable display in the 2015 World Cup insisted that a more adventurous approach was essential.
+The swaggering strokeplay of Roy became a central feature of England's limited-overs cricket after their miserable display in the 2015 World Cup insisted that a more adventurous approach was essential.
 For Roy, a Surrey opener of dashing disposition, such a change of emphasis was ideal.
-His maiden ODI ton had come before the World Cup, against Pakistan in Dubai, but it was in 2016 under the leadership of Eoin Morgan, adamant that England must play free-spirited cricket, that Roy found his voice, making two ODI hundreds against Sri Lanka in England, the second of them - a career-best 162, the second highest ODI score made at the time by an England batsman - coming in front of his adoring home crowd at The Oval.
+Under the leadership of Eoin Morgan, adamant that England must play free-spirited cricket, Roy found his voice, making his maiden ODI hundred in the UAE in late 2015 before adding two more at home to Sri Lanka the following summer - including 162, at the time the second-highest ODI score made by an England batsman, in front of his adoring home crowd at The Oval.

 Born in South Africa, Roy came to the UK aged 10 and soon started to move through the system.
 He was a hugely successful schoolboy cricketer for Whitgift, and made his Surrey debut as a 17-year-old in 2008 during the Twenty20 Cup and his fielding talents were noticed by England, who used him as a sub later that summer against South Africa.
 It wasn't until 2010 that he broke into the first team again.
 He promptly thumped 101 off 57 balls against Kent at Beckenham, Surrey's first T20 hundred.
 Later in the summer he struck an unbeaten 76 from 65 balls against Leicestershire on Championship debut.
 England's selectors gave him a place on the Performance Programme tour to India before the England Lions tour to Sri Lanka in early 2012.